casper-network/docs-archive/dapp/erc20/logic-test.md

     }
 }
 ```
-`Token` struct can store all the data ERC20 defines, so it's possible to implement `ERC20Trait` on top of it.
+The `Token` struct can store all the data ERC-20 tokens require, so it's possible to implement `ERC20Trait` on top of it.
 ```rust
 // logic/src/tests.rs